Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 Most of these exams will have designated worksheets or questionares to be filled out.
 All negatives are to be documented, additional studies can be requested

+## Documentation

+**Medical history** points to specify
+- injury occurred during, before or after active service
+- Any treatment, followup or residuals for the injury
+- Document frequency, duration, precipitating and alleviating factors and the resulting impairment